roadtocode4u/spaceship/docs/javascript/31-async-await-and-promises/31-async-await-and-promises.md

 >Promise { 'Function Finished' }<br/>
 >Function Finished

+In this example, `runForLongTime` is an async function with a long-running loop.
+When you call it, it returns a `Promise` that immediately enters the `Fulfilled` state with the value `Function Finished` You can use `.then()` to handle the resolved value.

 **Example 2:**

 ```javascript
 async function runForLongTime(){
     for(let i = 0; i < 3000000000; i++){}